Is the Sig P365 Still the Best Handgun For Concealed Carry in 2023?

 Sig P365’s Shaky Start

 The P365 premiered at SHOT to critical acclaim.
 The gun was absolutely genius.
 Its design had never been seen before, and it was a genuinely innovative gun in a stale market.
 Upon launch, the firearm sold like hotcakes until SIG stopped shipping them.
 It was immediately added to our best concealed carry gun.

 SIG found out the sights they were shipping with the guns were failing to glow in the dark.
-Also, the initial batch of weapons was proving to have weak strikers and was breaking very early into their round counts.
+Also, the initial batch of weapons had weak strikers and broke very early into their round counts.
 SIG wisely stopped production and offered fixes to customers who already purchased the guns.

 They fixed the problems and began producing the weapons once more.
 This could have been disastrous, but SIG seemed to maintain their momentum, and the guns can now achieve high round counts without issues.
 My P365 is sitting at more than 3K rounds at this point and still ticking.

 Same Sig P365, Different Models

 The P365 sports the same modular frame mechanic the P320 does.
 The serialized portion legally considered a firearm is a chassis that can be removed and swapped between different frames, opening up the potential for one gun to easily change the size and fit into different configurations.
 SIG has also been quite quick to release new arrangements.

-Having different configurations and options most certainly keeps a gun present.
+Having different configurations and options most certainly keeps a gun relevant.
 It also helps the gun appeal to a broader crowd.
 A lot of P365 owners may be happy with the first model, but some may desire something a little different.

 It started with the XL model.
 A slightly larger gun that used a longer barrel and grip with 12 round magazines stock and could use the 15 rounders to add a little more firepower to the overall package.
 The XL model also brought with a flat-faced trigger and was optic ready.
 The optic plate used the Shield RSM/c or SIG’s new Romeo Zero micro red dot.